-"This is a great time for brands to seriously consider further involvement in domestic leagues and with domestic clubs”
+“This is a great time for brands to seriously consider further involvement in domestic leagues and with domestic clubs” he added.

 Ben Faber, Regional Director of CSM Sport & Entertainment, believes that the findings in this year’s survey can help the growth of the sport in the UAE:

 “The insights from this study show that football in the Middle East, and particularly in the UAE, has been bolstered in recent years from the internationalisation of the game.
 Investment in the hosting of major tournaments, sponsorships by regional brands of international club sides, and a new generation of Arabic player, have all had a significant impact on the growth of an engaged fan base, and therefore greater commercial value on offer to sponsors.

 “As the UAE heads into its second consecutive year of hosting the FIFA Club World Cup, quickly followed by the AFC Asian Cup in January 2019, the future for the sport certainly looks healthy.
 But there nevertheless remains a lot of work to do to ensure that the domestic game can compete more evenly for local share of voice with international football, and this is the key challenge for the sport over the coming decade.”